When the summer heat has cooled down and the air is crisp, then it can only mean one thing: autumn has arrived!

 Keep in mind that, if you want to grab a bargain or two, you’d better set your alarm clock early, as the Bruges Zandfeesten attracts droves of visitors.
 Walk the entire length of the fair and you will have clocked five kilometers without even noticing.

 Held at the East of England Showground twice a year towards the end of March and early in October, the Peterborough Festival of Antiques opened in 1999 and now attracts more than 1,700 stallholders and over 15,000 visitors from all over the world to each event.

-The show features a spectacular array of antiques and collectables for sale within four permanent buildings, a variety of trade marquees and several acres of outdoor pitches.
-In the Main Arena, items such as jewellery, china, stamps, militaria, linen and toys, in fact anything old and collectable are all on display.
+The show features a spectacular array of antiques and collectibles for sale within four permanent buildings, a variety of trade marquees, and several acres of outdoor pitches.
+In the Main Arena, items such as jewelry, china, stamps, militaria, linen, and toys, in fact, anything old and collectible is all on display.